ftdi-rs/ftdi-embedded-hal/README.md

 They have a multi-protocol synchronous serial engine which allows them to interface with most UART, SPI, and I2C embedded devices.

+**Note:**
+This is strictly a development tool.
+The crate contains runtime borrow checks and explicit panics to adapt the FTDI device into the [embedded-hal] traits.

 ## Setup

 One-time device setup instructions can be found in the [libftd2xx crate].